 2. Misclassified Recurring Revenue: $200K Reclassified

-Meridian's revenue breakdown was a problem.
-The company reported $8M total, but the P&L didn't distinguish between recurring advisory retainers and one-time project engagements.
+The revenue breakdown is the next problem.
+The company reports $8M total, but the P&L doesn't distinguish between recurring advisory retainers and one-time project engagements.
 To a buyer, that's a red flag.
 Recurring revenue gets a higher multiple because it's predictable.
 Lumping everything together invites the QoE firm to assume the worst about revenue quality.

-I went through every client contract from the past three years.
-What I found was that $2.8M of Meridian's revenue came from advisory retainers — multi-year contracts with automatic renewals, billed monthly.
-Another $4.4M was project-based but repeat business from the same clients.
-Only $800K was truly one-time project work.
+Going through every client contract from the past three years typically reveals that $2.8M of the revenue is advisory retainers — multi-year contracts with automatic renewals, billed monthly.
+Another $4.4M is project-based but repeat business from the same clients.
+Only $800K is truly one-time project work.

-The mock QoE had categorized $200K of the advisory retainer revenue as project-based because the invoices used project codes rather than retainer billing codes.
-It was a classification issue, not a revenue quality issue.
-We rebuilt the revenue schedule by contract type, attached executed agreements, and showed trailing 24-month retention rates of 94% for retainer clients.
+The mock QoE has categorised $200K of the advisory retainer revenue as project-based because the invoices used project codes rather than retainer billing codes.
+It is a classification issue, not a revenue quality issue.
+Rebuilding the revenue schedule by contract type, attaching executed agreements, and showing trailing 24-month retention rates of 94% for retainer clients fixes the classification — and shifts how buyers see the business.

 Revenue Reclassification Impact

-By properly separating recurring advisory revenue ($2.8M, 35% of total) from project revenue, we demonstrated a more predictable revenue base.
-The $200K reclassification corrected the QoE's EBITDA adjustment, and the improved revenue mix contributed to the buyer's willingness to pay a 5.2× multiple instead of the baseline 5.0×.
+Properly separating recurring advisory revenue ($2.8M, 35% of total) from project revenue demonstrates a more predictable revenue base.
+The $200K reclassification corrects the QoE's EBITDA adjustment, and the improved revenue mix typically supports a buyer's willingness to pay a 5.2× multiple instead of the baseline 5.0×.

 3. Normalized Expense Savings: $180K Identified

-The third category wasn't about documentation — it was about run-rate cost structure.
-I reviewed every vendor contract with an annual value above $25K.
-Several were auto-renewing at rates negotiated four years ago, before Meridian's scale gave it leverage.
+The third category isn't about documentation — it is about run-rate cost structure.
+A review of every vendor contract with an annual value above $25K typically finds several auto-renewing at rates negotiated four years ago, before the business's current scale gave it leverage.

 • IT managed services contract: renegotiated from $14K/month to $9.5K/month ($54K annual savings) by rebidding to three providers